databendlabs/databend/website/blog/2023-10-24-sqlsmith-hero.md

 Since generated SQLs can be very complex with the bug trigger buried, simplifying the original SQL makes bug isolation easier.

-The SQL Reducer iteratively removes AST components like `WITH`, `SubQuery`, `Expression` etc. If the simplified SQL still reproduces the bug, it's used.
-Else original SQL is retained.
-Ultimately, it outputs the smallest SQL to reproduce the bug by traversing all AST parts.
+The SQL Reducer iteratively removes AST components like `WITH`, `SubQuery`, `Expression` etc. If the simplified SQL continues to trigger the bug, it is adopted; otherwise, the original SQL is preserved.
+In the end, it generates the most concise SQL to reproduce the bug by systematically examining all AST components.

 ## Runner